-KMG-Bernuth’s key products for the industrial wood treating market – Pentachlorophenol and Creosote – are commonly used in high-volume applications where preserving wood economically is a priority.
+KMG-Bernuth’s key product for the industrial wood treating market – pentachlorophenol – is commonly used in high-volume applications where preserving wood economically is a priority.

 According to industry statistics, there are more than 40 million wooden utility poles in the U.S. alone.
-Each year, electric power and telecommunications utilities purchase approximately two million wooden utility poles in the United States.
-Approximately 45% of these poles are treated with Pentachlorophenol, a highly effective wood preservative which protects the pole from insect damage and weather decay.
-As the sole manufacturer of Penta in North America, we’re proud to say that Penta-treated poles have a 60-plus year track record of environmental safety.
+Each year, electric power and telecommunications utilities purchase approximately four million wooden utility poles in the United States.
+Approximately 45% of these poles are treated with pentachlorophenol, a highly effective wood preservative which protects the pole from insect damage and weather decay.
+As the leading manufacturer of penta in North America, we’re proud to say that penta-treated poles have a 60-plus year track record of environmental safety.

-Unlike poles treated with a competing product, known as CCA (chromated copper arsenate), Penta-treated poles are climbable by linemen.
+Unlike poles treated with a competing product, known as CCA (chromated copper arsenate), penta-treated poles are climbable by linemen.
 This characteristic is particularly advantageous anywhere bucket trucks (“cherry-pickers”) are impractical or unavailable for the utility linemen who service and repair transmission and telephone lines.
-When removed from service, Penta-treated poles can be reused and recycled or burned for energy in combustion units and industrial boilers.
+When removed from service, penta-treated poles can be reused for other approved applications.